gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 patrimony of the Almighty King in this day of distress, in this trial of devotion, how securely might he have relied on the guardianship of so great a patron and protector, when his own time of need came.

-## Chapter XXVI: The king's reply, and the prophetical threats of the patriarch.
+## Chapter XXVI: The king's reply, and the prophetical threats of the patriarch

 The king having appointed a day for giving his answer at London,[^133] many knights and persons of the